ScaleChain/scalechain/README.md

 A customizable blockchain implementation for private blockchains.
 Includes Bitcoin script parser and executor.
 Fully customizable, fully compatible with Bitcoin scripts.

+For the avoidance of doubt, this particular copy of the software is released under the version 2 of the GNU General Public License.
+It is brought to you by ScaleChain.

+Copyright (c) 2015, ScaleChain and/or its affiliates.
+All rights reserved.

 Why ScalaChain?
 ===============
 1. Easy to use, easy to integrate.